kronor-io/haskell.nix/README.md

 # `haskell.nix` is infrastructure for building Haskell packages with Nix

+This is a fork that builds only Cabal projects, uses ghc from upstream nixpkgs, and doesn't support cross platform builds / ghcjs builds.
+It was forked after we had to build every ghc from 8.10.7 to 9.8.2 one too many times.
+This fork also contains a fix that properly respects index-state in presence of revisions

 `haskell.nix` can automatically translate your Cabal or Stack project and its dependencies into Nix code.